-Avoid Theft Charges: Check Your Cart and Check It Twice
+Avoid Theft Charges: Check Your Cart And Check It Twice

 It’s probably not surprising to learn theft and shoplifting charges spike during the holiday season.
 And while no doubt some of these charges happen because some people are in financial distress while feeling socially pressured to come up with gifts, we happen to know of another.